September 12, 2012

 Shin-Chan Season 1 Part 2

 I picked this up cheap and I'm really enjoying it.
-Up until now I'd been avoiding the English dub because I didn't think I'd like all the extra dirty jokes they added, but it turns out I do like them, and I already knew I liked the original series so this is turning out to be a lot of fun.
+Up until now I'd been avoiding the English dub because I didn't think I'd like all the extra dirty jokes they added, but so far it turns out I do like a lot of them, and I already knew I liked the original series so this is turning out to be a lot of fun.
 I'm now trying to get the other volumes at a decent price.
 The English voices are surprisingly close to the Japanese originals.
 My only problem is that they cut the great opening theme short.

 Yellow Submarine

 Every time I watch it I feel the same way-- there are a ton of cool visuals, and obviously the music is spectacular, but the script is a jumbled mess and I find it hard to watch the whole thing in one sitting.
+Once they get to Pepperland it feels like the movie should end much faster than it does.

 Tenguri